makseq/msi-creator-pro-16--A1VKG-218PT/README.md

 # MSI Creator Pro 16 A1VKG 218PT

 Here you can find detailed specifications about my MSI Creator Pro 16.
 I will also share my findings, instructions, and other useful information about this laptop and my experience here.
-I am on ubuntu 24.10 with i3wm.
+I am using Ubuntu 24.10 with i3wm.

 ## Pros
 - Very powerful machine